fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Languages

-Set a different language in the **site config** will change the text of the theme:
+Setting a different language in the **site config** will change the text of the theme:

 ```yaml
 language: en